chrootlogin/docker-nextcloud/README.md

 This image was updated to PHP 7.1.
 If you encounter any issues, please open a github issue.

-*If you want to use the old PHP 5 version for now, you can use the branch/tag php5 or the according version tags (e.g. v12.0.0-php5).
-But the support will be dropped soon.*

 ---

 ## Features